Last updated:December 2013

-As the end of the period of accreditation or approval approaches, accrediting entities must advise agencies and persons of the date by which they will need to apply for renewal of accreditation or approval.
-This allows the process to be completed before the previously granted accreditation/approval expires.
-The accrediting entity must process the renewal request in a timely fashion.
+The period of validity for accreditation or approval of an adoption service provider is generally four years.
+As the end of the period of accreditation or approval approaches, generally beginning about a year before the expiration of accreditation, the accrediting entity advises agencies and persons of the date by which they will need to apply for renewal of accreditation or approval.
+This allows the renewal process to be completed before the previously granted accreditation/approval expires.
+The accreditation standards require the accrediting entity to process the renewal request in a timely fashion.

-- If the agency or person does not wish to be renewed, it will be required to notify the accrediting entity immediately and complete or transfer its pending Convention adoption cases and records to an accredited or approved adoption service provider, under the oversight of the accrediting entity, before accreditation or approval expires.
+If the agency or person does not wish its accreditation to be renewed, it must notify the accrediting entity immediately and complete or transfer its pending Convention adoption cases and records to an accredited or approved adoption service provider, under the oversight of the accrediting entity, before accreditation or approval expires.

-Accrediting entities may choose to conduct a site visit to an accredited/approved adoption service provider to verify continued substantial compliance.
+Accrediting entities may choose to conduct a site visit to an accredited/approved adoption service provider at any time to evaluate concerns raised about an agency or person's conduct and to verify continued substantial compliance.

 - Suspending or canceling accreditation or approval;

 - Requiring specific corrective action to bring an agency or person into compliance; and

 - Imposing other sanctions, including requiring the agency or person to stop providing adoption services in a particular case or in a specific Convention country.